 Transport Authority moving to use technology to identify infractions

-KINGSTON, Jamaica— The Transport Authority (TA) is moving to make greater use of technology to identify infractions that may be committed by public passenger vehicle (PPV) operators on the roadways.
+THE Transport Authority (TA) could soon be using technology to take action against public passenger vehicle (PPV) operators for infractions on the roads.

-He said that the entity is looking at utilising evidence gathered from closed-circuit television cameras (CCTV) through JamaicaEye and working in collaboration with the Ministry of National Security and the National Works Agency.
+He said that the entity is also looking at utilising evidence gathered from closed-circuit television cameras (CCTV) through JamaicaEye and working in collaboration with the Ministry of National Security and the National Works Agency (NWA).

-As it relates to the JamaicaEye cameras, the Senior Legal Office explained that video evidence may be used because the cameras are operated by persons in control rooms, who have custody of the information and how it is stored and are able to give evidence accordingly.
+As it relates to the JamaicaEye cameras, the legal offices explained that video evidence may be used because the cameras are operated by persons in control rooms, who have custody of the information and how it is stored and are able to give evidence accordingly.

-Corporate Communications Manager at the Authority, Petra-Kene Williams, said that the use of technology will ensure that “there is no more 'cat and mouse' with the operators, but that we are being strategic, as a regulatory body, in infusing intelligence and information”.
+The TA's Corporate Communications Manager Petra-Kene Williams said that the use of technology will ensure that “there is no more 'cat and mouse' with the operators, but that we are being strategic as a regulatory body, in infusing intelligence and information”.

-She said that already, the Authority has been upgrading its network in an effort to increase efficiency in its operations.
+She told JIS News that already the authority has been upgrading its network in an effort to increase efficiency in its operations.

 “We just completed a website upgrade, so we have a new website that has information that is easily accessible to the public,” Williams added.